carvel-dev/carvel/site/content/blog/multi-env-deployment-ytt-kapp.md

 databasePassword: ""
 ```

-While normally schema defines the default configuration, it makes sense to create different values files for all different environments.
+A schema sets the defaults for each data value as they are declared.
+We will want to override some of those defaults for each of our environments.
+We do this by creating a values file for each environment.
 Let's suppose we have two environments `staging` and `prod`.

-In `values.yaml` we will be just putting the values that we want to override from schema
+In `values-staging.yaml` we will be just putting the values that we want to override from schema

 ```yaml
 #! values-staging.yaml